 Welcome to my website.
 In case you are wondering about my name, you can call me Sruti (pronounced as /ʃrut̪i/ or sh-ru-thi).

-When I’m not doing any of this, I love bothering my husband, giving close friends and family a hard time, taking long walks, daydreaming and doing Nothing.
+When I’m not doing any of this, I love bothering my husband, giving close friends and family a hard time, taking long walks, daydreaming, writing and doing Nothing.

-A useless fact: I read, write and speak four languages, including two classical languages, Tamil and Sanskrit.
-(The other two are Hindi and English).
-I’m also a beginner spoken-Telugu student.
+Useless facts: I read, write and speak two ancient classical languages, Tamil and Sanskrit.

 I’m married to Dr. Sudarshan Narayanan, a materials scientist, violinist and Sanskrit teacher.